chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 have a separate development Compose file, which will build the development image and use a volume to mount code at runtime for immediate feedback.
-New versions of Docker also support [Compose Watch](https://docs.docker.com/compose/file-watch/) which can be a more efficient and granular solution that volume mounts.
+New versions of Docker also support [Compose Watch](https://docs.docker.com/compose/file-watch/) which can be a more efficient and granular solution than volume mounts.
 See [What is Docker Compose Watch and what problem does it solve?](https://collabnix.com/what-is-docker-compose-watch-and-what-problem-does-it-solve/) for an introductory tutorial on using Compose Watch.